AOT-Technologies/forms-flow-ai/USAGE.md

 ![Image 21](https://user-images.githubusercontent.com/83584866/124566523-c0ee4700-de60-11eb-8d27-7b46f0a856e7.PNG)
 ![Image 48](https://user-images.githubusercontent.com/83584866/124577274-bb95fa00-de6a-11eb-882f-2bcf8aeb3f0a.PNG)

-* This action is completed, you can now Log out and go to [STEP 4](#) if you have a approver user review mentioned in your workflow.
+* This action is completed, you can now Log out and go to [STEP 4](#) if you have an approver user review mentioned in your workflow.

 ### [STEP 4](#) Reviewer Tasks (Approver)